 Deepa Panchamia’s philosophy is to challenge the conventional perspectives of textiles.
 Through a repetitive and intricate process of folding, pleating, cutting, layering and stitching, her aim is to discover new ways to manipulate fabric and create engaging architectural formations.

-Her previous projects have included 100% Design London; 7th Triennial of Contemporary Textiles Arts in Belgium; the Premio Valcellina Award in Italy; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Fiskars Design Village exhibition at the White Block Gallery in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibtion at the Round Tower in Copenhagen; and the 'Enter and Encounter' Finland 100 year exhibition at the Design Museum, Helsinki.
+Her previous projects have included the Premio Valcellina Award in Italy; 7th Triennial of Contemporary Textiles Arts in Belgium; 100% Design London; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Cheongju International Craft Biennale in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibition in Copenhagen; and the 'Enter and Encounter' Finland 100 years exhibition at the Design Museum in Helsinki.

-Alongside her art, Panchamia is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.
+Alongside her art, she is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.

 Deepa Panchamia currently lives and works in Fiskars Village, Finland.